The window for submitting applications for Pupillages commencing October 2024 has now closed.

 – Katherine Kelsey, Head of Pupillage

 The Application Process

-1KBW is not in the Pupillage Gateway (formerly OLPAS) system although our applications procedure follows the Pupillage Gateway timetable and we also make offers according to that timetable.
-Please view the (Microsoft Word) application form.
+1KBW is not in the Pupillage Gateway system.
+However, we follow the Pupillage Gateway timetable and make offers in accordance with that timetable.

 Equality and Diversity